Social Media for Business Extension Certificate

 Learn to create a practical and effective social media strategy.
 Develop social media objectives, advanced target market profiles, engagement maps and several content development frameworks.
 This approach is effective regardless of the channels used.

 Online Community Engagement (Previously: Branding and Online Communities)

-Explore how online communities deepen customer trust and loyalty, increase employee engagement, manage brand reputation and stimulate word of mouth marketing.
-Acquire a set of advanced digital marketing skills to build an authentic and powerful online community.
+Use online communities to deepen customer trust and loyalty, increase employee engagement, manage brand reputation and stimulate marketing.

 Social Media Analytics and Optimization

-Gain functional knowledge and practical experience with a variety of digital measurement tools.
-Learn to measure the awareness, attention, reach and influence of your brand using social media.
-Discuss effective goal-setting and learn to build sustainable marketing campaigns on the web.
+Gain practical experience with tools to measure the awareness, attention, reach and influence of your brand using social media.

 Social Media Final Project